Workshops

 Who Am I?

-Who am I is an interactive workshop explores social identities and privilege and incorporates an activity to help participants reflect on their experiences with various identities.
-This presentation is great for student organizations, classrooms, and any group looking to learn more about themselves and each other.
+Who am I is an interactive workshop that allows students to reflect on their experiences.
+This presentation is great for student organizations, classrooms and any group looking to learn more about themselves and each other.
 Who Am I? is a foundational workshop and must be completed to move on to the next tier.

 Speak Up

-Participants in this workshop will be provided with various tips and techniques for identifying and' speaking up' against biases.
+Participants in this workshop will be provided with various tips and techniques for using your voice.
 Moreover, those attending the session will also learn safe and educational ways to hold others accountable for their actions and words.

-Individual stories and journeys can reveal much about an individual's power and strengths while emphasizing how others come from different avenues of power.
-During this program, participants will engage in dialogue about personal identities and experiences while utilizing interactive activities to explore different perspectives and how individual stories inform us and others as they interact in a global society.
+Individual stories and journeys can reveal much about an individual's everyday life experience.
+During this program, participants will engage in dialogue about personal life experiences while utilizing interactive activities to explore different perspectives and how individual stories inform us and others as they interact in a global society.

 Are you thinking about joining an organization or committee?
-This session explores how to assist in making organizations safe, accessible, and inclusive for everyone.
+This session explores how to assist in making organizations welcoming and accessible for everyone.
 This presentation is an excellent way for participants to expand on community-building skills while learning how to engage in new settings.

 Leadership styles are unique in all environments.
-This workshop discusses key ways to expand individual leadership styles that can influence different groups in various communities.
+This workshop discusses key ways to expand individual leadership styles that can influence various groups and communities.
 This interactive session is excellent for students who strive to be impactful community leaders who want to lead in unique organizational cultures.

 Disability 101 and Accessibility

-This student-authored workshop provides basic information about disability, including a brief history, language use, disability justice, and our future.
-The presentation also informs participants about accommodations and accessibility at OSU and allows them to practice serving as an advocate in this area.
+This student-authored workshop provides basic information about accessibility, including a brief history and language use, while informing participants about accommodations at Ohio State and allows them to practice serving as an advocate in this area.

 Relationships 101

-Who one is attracted to and why, and what it means to have a healthy relationship is an ongoing conversation in society and there are varying thoughts around these topics.
-As more information becomes available and numerious identities are presented, it is important to understand what someone means when they say they identify in a certain way and how to conduct positive interactions when in a relationship.
-This session will explore the varying terms, history, and perspectives related to relationships and the complexities that lie within how some choose to classify themselves (or not) and how one engages with others.
+What it means to have a healthy relationship is an ongoing conversation in society and there are varying thoughts around these topics.
+This session will explore the varying terms, history and perspectives related to relationships and the complexities of how we engage with one another.

 First Generation Students at Ohio State